khanhlvg/tflite_raspberry_pi/object_detection/README.md

 sh setup.sh
 ```

-In this project, all you need from the TensorFlow Lite API is the `Interpreter`
+In this project, all you need from the TFLite Task Library is the `tflite_support` package.
-class.
-So instead of installing the large `tensorflow` package, we're using the
-much smaller `tflite_runtime` package.
 The setup scripts automatically install
-the TensorFlow Lite runtime.
+the `tflite_support` package.

 ## Run the example